 Freddie Mac Multifamily offers a variety of lock options including Standard Delivery, Early Rate-Lock and Index Lock.
 Each choice provides different benefits and is available with almost all our products, except Small Balance Loans, which do not offer Index Locks.

-With our Standard Delivery process, once the Seller/Servicer accepts the commitment, the deal may be rate-locked.
+With our Standard Delivery process, once the Lender accepts the commitment, the deal may be rate-locked.

 Early Rate-Lock (ERL) allows borrowers to lock the full note rate months before closing, with limited preliminary requirements.
 Full due diligence is provided after ERL and some aspects of the transaction can be modified, as needed, to provide flexibility.